joshv523/face-recognition-brain/README.md

 The back-end code of the project is on a separate GitHub repo called face-recognition-api

-What I Used: \n
+What I Used for Front-End:
-Front-End:
 1. React.js
 2. CSS (Tachyons)